TheOfferHaus/theofferhaus/README.md

 Developers will have to:

-1. Run npm install
+1. Run "npm install"
 2. Create new database called "offerhaus"
-3. Set up .env.local to have DATABASE_URL="postgresql://USERNAME:PASSWORD@localhost:PORT/offerhaus" with their relevant information passed in
+3. Set up .env.local to have DATABASE_URL="postgresql://USERNAME:PASSWORD@localhost:5432/offerhaus" with their relevant information passed in
-4. Password may have to be set by going into your database, running \password, and creating a new password. \conninfo will give you your port number (probably is 5432)
+4. If you are not on a Mac, password will have to be set by going into your database, running \password, and creating a new password.
-5. Run npm run migrate:init
+5. Run "npm run migrate:init"
 Now you can use the prisma client to made database queries.
 For syntax questions ping Max or Ben
+6. If you want to run prisma studio, do "npm run prisma:studio"